lachlanmcdonald/grunt-saxicon/README.md

 ### Single color SVGs

-To output a SVG in a single color, you can call the `sax` function with a single color (and no keyword arguments) as shown below:
+To output a SVG in a single color, you can call the `sax` function with a single color as shown below:

 ```scss
 .red-arrow {